prajwalshettydev/prajwalshetty.github.io/_pages/portfolio.md

 [//]: # (![image alt text]&#40;https://res.cloudinary.com/dwfkishzf/image/upload/c_scale,w_340/v1686904882/Spacejoy/Annotation_2020-04-28_195523_r5fqdh.jpg&#41;    ![image alt text]&#40;https://res.cloudinary.com/dwfkishzf/image/upload/c_scale,w_450/v1686904880/Spacejoy/Screenshot_2020-10-01_145714_iqhc1p.jpg&#41;)

+### A Multiplayer Battle Arena Vertical Slice - Mayaverse Inc

+Built with Unity and fish-networking

+![image alt text](https://res.cloudinary.com/dwfkishzf/image/upload/c_scale,q_80,w_733/v1693233769/IMG_5376_wt2qp4.jpg)

+## Academics Projects:

+### Refriger-hater: A UE5 Multiplayer game in C++ - Kingston University

+Refriger-hater is a team-based, top-down multiplayer game where 2 teams of refrigerators battle against each other to collect as many resources as possible. ​

+<a href="https://res.cloudinary.com/dwfkishzf/image/upload/v1732310810/Documents/Programmers_Report_-_Refrigerhater_1_hykczp.pdf" class="btn btn--inverse">Project Report</a>{:target="_blank"}
+<a href="https://github.com/prajwalshettydev/Refrigerhater" class="btn btn--inverse">Github</a>{:target="_blank"}

+{% include figure link_url="https://github.com/prajwalshettydev/Refrigerhater" image_path="https://res.cloudinary.com/dwfkishzf/image/upload/c_scale,w_1198/v1732310973/Documents/Academics/Screenshot_2024-03-26_140720_ycjfsw.webp" alt="a team-based, top-down multiplayer game" caption="" %}

+### AI Generated Game Worlds with deep learning - Kingston University

+This was a group project with a team of 4, where our goal was to build AI generated dungeons.
+My teammate has also written a blog on it [here](https://medium.com/@aquillaorie/my-short-walk-with-ai-generated-game-worlds-e133fd46326b){:target="_blank"} for more in detailed overview on our work.

+{% include figure image_path="https://res.cloudinary.com/dwfkishzf/image/upload/c_scale,w_649/v1732312670/Documents/Academics/285f5c55-a7b8-4bf4-9783-9d38bca4a83d.webp" alt="AI generated dungeons" caption="" %}

+{% include figure image_path="https://res.cloudinary.com/dwfkishzf/image/upload/v1732312767/Documents/Academics/2ae56349-e654-4a66-8759-5a102457d37d.webp" alt="AI generated dungeons" caption="" %}

+### Starship Simulator - Kingston University

+Currently work in progress, Kingston University is an educational partner of Sony through PlayStation First.
+Through this partnership I had the opportunity to learn how to develop games for the PlayStation 5 as part of the course.
+So the starship simulator is a prototype project where a player can land the starship on the Martian surface using the DualSense Gamepad.

+{% include figure image_path="https://res.cloudinary.com/dwfkishzf/image/upload/c_scale,w_1045/v1732313536/Documents/Academics/IMG_8897_cropped_ww5dob.webp" alt="PS5 Devkit" caption="" %}

+## Personal Projects:

 ### Procedural Runtime Terrain and Road system with UE5 and C++ - Hobby Project

 A high performance runtime terrain mesh generation system as a hobby project in Unreal Engine 5.1 C++.
 Island also has road network and spline systems, and may be will add a traffic system with point of interests in the future.

 {% include gallery layout="third" caption="" %}

-### A Multiplayer Battle Arena Vertical Slice (WIP) - Mayaverse Inc

-Built with Unity and fish-networking

-![image alt text](https://res.cloudinary.com/dwfkishzf/image/upload/c_scale,q_80,w_733/v1693233769/IMG_5376_wt2qp4.jpg)

-### Spacejoy's Design app - Unity as library, React-native:
-Built for loading and interacting with 50 thousand+ 3D models all in realtime, Unity as a library mobile app (iOS/Android) with React-native and Unity deep integrated.

-Had various design features like product layout design, group actions, product swaps, wall paint, etc

-{% include gallery id="gallery5" layout="third" caption="" %}

-[//]: # (![image alt text]&#40;https://res.cloudinary.com/dwfkishzf/image/upload/c_scale,w_570/v1683142837/Spacejoy/1672817599968_fv2ysh.jpg&#41;    ![image alt text]&#40;https://res.cloudinary.com/dwfkishzf/image/upload/c_scale,w_225/v1683142971/Spacejoy/Screenshot_2023-05-04_011100_skrmpj.png&#41;)

-An older Unity only design app, targeted to 4 platforms.

-{% include gallery id="gallery6" layout="half" caption="" %}

-[//]: # (#### Spacejoy website:)

-[//]: # (A short walkthrough of the website)
-[//]: # (A short walkthrough of the website)